 The defence of A Cure for Wellness :: There is one thing absolutely clear about A Cure for Wellness, and it is that the movie stays away from the usual style, and makes no attempt to stay in the safe zone, as the confort is found further away.
 The viewers are kept guessing, and they will all be wondering what is to happen next, until the big twist finally arrives to make the impact.
 There is beauty in the way things are shown, and there is the creepy effect going all through this movie with its wellness centre, maybe not that much as Crimson Peak, but is there, in a different way.
 With the performances, Dane DeHaan who is known the best for the Green Goblin of The Amazing Spider-Man 2, Mia Goth and Jason Isaacs compete with each other, and steal the show as a group of three.
 Mia Goth is just amazingly suitable for this role, which has her coming out the best way possible – those walks, and the cycle rides, and even that dance – something creepy beautiful about it.
 Some moments are just a lot creepy, including and more than having eels in the water and even mouth, and people suspended inside big glass containers.

 The claws of flaw :: The movie certainly gets too slow in the middle, and it never really gets that pace until in the end, as there is the possibility of getting lost in the middle for those who don’t really have that much interest in this kind of a movie.
 There is also a certain amount of violence, which will make it not that interesting for some people.
-It could be disturbing for some people, but it is not that much, if you could leave a few things are just essential parts of the movie.
+It could be disturbing for some people, but it is not that much, if you consider them as essential parts for the movie.
 Considering the kind of disturbing movies around, this wouldn’t come anywhere close, if you look closely.
 The length of the movie could have been reduced, and we can say that same about the chance for ambiguities – a two hour movie was the maximum which was needed to improve overall effectiveness.
 This movie was actually capable of becoming a huge horror thriller that would automatically cater to more of the viewers.
 Well, not everything on a divergent path is lovely, right?
 Watch this one, and come up with a conclusion rather than by reading reviews – for it feels personal.

 How it finishes :: Along with being the interesting thriller, the movie also shows the hollowness of being rich, as those who has so much money are shown to pay even more to get better, something which even transcends foolishness at times – it is the case of humanity, isn’t it?
 It is easy to fool men and women who are always looking for something which is proclaimed to be better.
 Well, A Cure for Wellness in your usual movie, and having said that, we can also name it as one of those flicks which have a big possibility of becoming cult movies.
 This one is not a simple movie, and has similarities to The Institute starring James Franco and Allie Gallerani which released in the same year – there is the need for a certain kind of sense and thinking to like these kinds of movies, and as our common audience doesn’t possess the same, lets recommend it to all who are able to think differently, and let the others who decide not to think take the risk and watch the flick.